Christoph/MultilingualTextAnalysis/README.md

 (Be careful if you use all parameters it will take a lot of time.)
 - Lines 264 - 272 train the MLP model on the sampled datasets and validate using the validation datasets.
 (Again be careful this step can take very long)

+### Data

+The file is the sperate validation data.
+It was automatically annotated by the four dictionaries.

+The file is the sperate validation data.
+It was manually annotated by native speakers.

+### Results

+The file results for classfier selection and validation